-GBYLA CERTIFICATION OF PLAYER'S HEALTH, GENERAL LEGAL RELEASE AND MEDICAL AUTHORIZATION; CODE OF CONDUCT; POLICY CONCERNING INTEGRITY OF PIN PERMISSION TO USE PHOTOGRAPH AND CERTIFICATION
+GBYLA CERTIFICATION OF PLAYER'S HEALTH, GENERAL LEGAL RELEASE AND MEDICAL AUTHORIZATION.

-In connection with my child's participation in the activities sponsored by the Greater Birmingham Youth Lacrosse Association ("GBYLA"), an Alabama non-profit corporation, I as the parent (or guardian) of the participant certify that my child is in good health and is fully able to participate in a strenuous athletic activity involving physical contact.
+In connection with my child's participation in the activities sponsored by the Greater Birmingham Youth Lacrosse Association ("GBYLA"), an Alabama non-profit 501(c)3 corporation, I, as the parent (or guardian) of the participant, certify that my child is in good health and is fully able to participate in a strenuous athletic activity involving physical contact.